Dani Netherclift

 In 2023, Dani’s lyric essay ‘Telephone and Address Book’ won first prize out of almost 600 entries in The Local Word Prize, jointly sponsored by Geelong Regional Libraries and Deakin University.
 Her essay ‘Beneath These Surfaces’ received an Honourable Mention in the 2023 AAALS (American and Australian Association of Literature’s Fiction and Nonfiction Prize, and will be published in the upcoming edition of Antipodes Journal.
 She was also the winner of the 2020 AAWP/The Slow Canoe Creative Nonfiction Prize for her essay ‘An incomplete archive of blue’

-Her poems have been published or are upcoming in 5 Island’s Press Oystercatcher One, in Cordite, Stilts, Rabbit, Plumwood Mountain, Mascara, Blue Bottle Journal, The Slow Canoe Lockdown Audio Project, Verity La, Meniscus, Swamp, Otoliths and In Recent Works Press anthology What we carry, as well as on a street in Adelaide for the Raining Poetry in Adelaide project via the J.M.
+Her poems have been published in 5 Island’s Press Oystercatcher One, in Cordite, Stilts, Rabbit, Plumwood Mountain, Mascara, Blue Bottle Journal, The Slow Canoe Lockdown Audio Project, Verity La, Meniscus, Swamp, Otoliths and In Recent Works Press anthology What we carry, as well as on a street in Adelaide for the Raining Poetry in Adelaide project via the J.M.
 Coetzee Centre for Creative Practice.

 Dani was the winner of Queenscliffe Literary Festival’s inaugural Microfiction Prize, in 2020, as well as being highly commended in the first Byron Writer’s Festival microfiction competition (2016) and had her 8-word story selected to be beamed onto massive billboards around Brisbane in Queensland Writer’s Centre (2017).